 Both Life insurance and Income Protection are designed to offer the reassurance that your loved ones will be provided for, if you’re not there, or not able to provide for them.
 Therefore both are really important for anyone who has individuals who rely on them financially, for example parents, homeowners and business owners.
 The payout for life insurance or income protection can be used to pay off the mortgage and any debts, replace your income for anyone who relies on it and even provide funding for your children’s higher education.

-It is still perfectly possible to buy life insurance policies which will cover coronavirus.
-The important things to consider are that policies will not normally cover existing conditions.
+It is still perfectly possible to buy life insurance policies that will cover coronavirus.
+The important thing to consider is that policies will not normally cover existing conditions.
 So if you already know at the time of applying for the policy that you have contracted the disease, understandably, that will probably be excluded.
-Premiums are also based upon your health and medical history, so purchasing during a global health crisis could see an impact on policy premiums and acceptance.
-In terms of Income Protection, some restrictions have been placed around new policies and you may find exclusions that will reject claims arising from cases of COVD-19. it is certainly worth recruiting a company like Usay Compare to ensure that any exclusions are completely understood.
+Premiums are also based upon your health and medical history, so purchasing during a global health crisiscouldsee an impact on policy premiums and acceptance.

-That said, it isn’t surprising, when you think about it, that we – as a nation - can put the big conversations of life insurance and income protection to the back of our mind; even convince ourselves we are somewhat invincible.
+COVID-19 may have been a sharp reminder to many, of the importance of planning ahead with Life Insurance and Income Protection.
+But it isn’t surprising, when you think about it, that we – as a nation – can usually put the big conversations of life insurance and income protection to the back of our mind; even convince ourselves we are somewhat invincible.
 After all; despite our trademark talk about the weather; we are extremely fortunate not to suffer bush fires or hurricanes, earthquakes or volcanoes, famine or drought.
 Even our standard phrase to illustrate unexpected disaster; to be ‘run over by a bus’ is truly unlikely, with some of the lowest death rates on the roads in the world.
 This usual distance from our own mortality puts the requirement for a safety net into question.